kjosib/sophie/sophie/Sophie.md

 when_clause -> .WHEN .expr THEN .expr
 else_clause -> ELSE expr ';'
 ```
 For a while, that was all.
-But then Sophie got pattern-matching based on variant-types:
+But then Sophie got type-matching based on variant-types:
 ```
 match_expr -> CASE .subject ':' .semicolon_list(alternative) .optional(else_clause) ESAC  :match_expr
 subject -> name | expr AS name :SubjectWithExpr